CurtisTelvanni/American-Sign-Language-Recognition-EEE-312-Project/README.md

 There is a folder for datasets.

-There are Two COdes for Google Colab.
+There are Two Codes for Google Colab.

 Training and Live Stream Codes are standalone versions in Google Colab, you can run these code on their own, just follow their instructions.